BackCase Studies

 The diagnostic

 The engagement began with a commercial diagnostic — our standard starting point before any strategy work.
-We quantified the addressable market from first principles, mapping the category, the realistic buyer universe, and the actual purchase behaviour of that universe.
+We quantified the addressable market from first principles, mapping the category, the realistic buyer universe, and actual purchase behaviour.
 The internal projection had conflated total category size with reachable demand.

-We assessed the unit economics at the price point the product required to be viable.
-The margin structure depended on volume assumptions that weren’t reachable given the distribution reality.
-At a sustainable price point, the product was not commercially viable.
-At a competitive price point, it wasn’t profitable.
+We assessed the unit economics at the price point the product required to be competitive.
+The margin structure depended on volume assumptions that the distribution reality couldn’t support.
+A competitive price point and a profitable price point weren’t the same number.

 AI readiness before AI investment.

 A professional services firm wanted to implement AI to surface answers from their document library.
-The technology was right.
-The organisation wasn’t ready.
-We showed them how to get there.
+We defined exactly what needed to happen first — and within 90 days, the implementation was live.

 The Brief